 Conclusion

-While GS-441524 drug has revolutionized the treatment of FIP in cats, relapses can still occur.
+While the GS-441524 drug has revolutionized the treatment of FIP in cats, relapses can still occur.
 Understanding the risk factors and consequences of inadequate treatment duration is crucial for cat owners and veterinarians alike.
 By implementing appropriate management strategies and providing comprehensive care, many relapsed cases can be successfully treated, giving cats a second chance at overcoming this challenging disease.

 FAQ